funQaar/Object-Detection/README.md

 The tutorial is written for Windows 10, and it will also work for Windows 7 and 8.
 The general procedure can also be used for Linux operating systems, but file paths and package installation commands will need to change accordingly.
 I used TensorFlow-GPU v1.15 while writing the initial version of this tutorial, but it will likely work for future versions of TensorFlow.

 TensorFlow-GPU allows your PC to use the video card to provide extra processing power while training, so it will be used for this tutorial.
 In my experience, using TensorFlow-GPU instead of regular TensorFlow reduces training time by a factor of about 8 (3 hours to train instead of 24 hours).
 The CPU-only version of TensorFlow can also be used for this tutorial, but it will take longer.

+## Steps
+### 1. Install Anaconda with all the dependencies.
+To install [Anaconda](https://www.anaconda.com/distribution/#download-section) as instructed in the video, because the Anaconda virtual environment will be used for the rest of this tutorial.
+(Note: The current version of Anaconda uses Python 3.7, which is not officially supported by TensorFlow.
+However, when creating an Anaconda virtual environment during this tutorial, we will tell it to use Python 3.5.)